lucasb-eyer/parameter_efficiency_leaderboard/README.md

 ## Why parameter efficiency?

 There are a lot of different dimensions to a model's performance and parameter efficiency is one that gets overlooked.
-If two models have similar accuracy, but one has fewer parameters it will probably be cheaper to store, run, distribute, and maintain.
+If two models have similar accuracy, but one has fewer parameters it will probably be cheaper to store, ~run~, distribute, and maintain.
 Some model families are inherently more parameter efficient than others, but those differences aren't showcased in accuracy leaderboards.
 This is a chance for parameter efficient architectures to get their time in the spotlight.

 ## Isn't this just a cherry-picked metric that sharpened cosine similarity does well on?